ejmr/git-branch-notes/README.markdown

 editing.
 To determine the editor the program first looks for the environment variable `EDITOR`, and then checks the Git configuration value `core.editor`, and failing that aborts with an error message.

+The `add` command accepts an optional string that the program will save as the new notes for the current branch.
+This will replace the existing notes if there are any.
+For example:

+    $ git branch-notes add "Do not merge."

 Here is an example of `rm`, which removes notes about a given
 branch: